 We have incorporated response protocols defined by the state education department.
-It establishes definitions of lockout, lockdown, sheltering, hold-in-place and evacuation.
+It establishes definitions of secure lockout, lockdown, shelter-in-place, hold-in-place and evacuation.
 Our responses are based upon these guidelines and are included in the Building Level School Safety Plan.